Prashanth820/Helix/README.md

-## Helix Android Application (Native Android Application)
+## Helix (Native Android Application)

-The main of the application is to create a connection between the startups and Investors.

-The funcation will be added on the basis of version developed
+Helix bridged the gap between startups and Investors by providing a platform where startups can publicize their work and attract potential funding opportunities.
+Helix aims to assist investors to find startups in their early stage.

+Platform will be developed in stages the versions are as follows:

 ### **Version 1**
     -Feed